Introduction by Joshua Hall

 The following is a short Tablet that Bahá’u’lláh revealed at the time of His departure from Iraq and His exile to Istanbul, as decreed by the Ottoman authorities.
 This Tablet, howbeit brief, nonetheless touches upon important themes of Bahá’u’lláh’s Revelation.

 The Tablet commences by comforting the recipient in his separation from Bahá’u’lláh, and assuring him that Bahá’u’lláh’s being exiled is in accord with such as is ordained by God.
 It asserts the transitory nature of earthly dominion, and how those possessed of penetrating insight see through present veils to behold realities whose realization is ineluctable.
 It elucidates the character of those who have “drunk deep of the love of God”, who sustain hardships for His sake and who regard the very same as the sweetness of the beloved’s kiss.
-It is here where Bahá’u’lláh expresses in moving language one among His core teachings: that one who trusts in God, who holds His love in their heart and who is steadfast in His Cause, need fear no man, however powerful, nor dread any suffering, however grievous, nor ever doubt the sovereignty of God and the fulfillment of His inevitable decree; such a one , therefore, becomes detached from all save God and independent of all beside Him, taking Him to themself as their Lord and Master, Refuge and true Beloved.
+It is here where Bahá’u’lláh expresses in moving language one among His core teachings: that one who trusts in God, who holds His love in their heart and who is steadfast in His Cause, need fear no man, however powerful, nor dread any suffering, however grievous, nor ever doubt the sovereignty of God and the fulfillment of His inevitable decree; such a one , therefore, becomes detached from all save God and independent of all beside Him, taking Him as Lord and Master, Refuge and true Beloved.

 Before the close of the Tablet Bahá’u’lláh illustrates a vision of the eventual victory of the Cause of God and warns the iniquitous of the final triumph thereof.
 In this prophecy, He describes the happy state of those who love God and rejoice in His Revelation.
 The Tablet could thus be seen as a homily of patience in trials, steadfastness in God’s way, and as balm to the soul sore perplexed.
-Whenever one should feel in themself doubt or perplexity, dismay or dread, let them find solace in this Tablet, the word of the Beloved Himself.

 The Dove of Separation